anonymity12/a_you_dont_know_ros_repo/README.md

 now we know exactly where the robot is.

-we did this by *getting the average of all particles' x and y*
+we did this by *take a mean of all the particles*

+>best estimate based on the particle with the highest weight or take a mean of all the particles

 - search for **stage 1 change:** in ref_code.py to see changes